Template: Powerlink inverter based renewable plant GPS study requirements

 The purpose of 2.1.6 is to demonstrate your generating system's does not amplify sub-synchronous oscillations present in the power system.
 Selection of control parameters (gains) for voltage and reactive power control modes is a trade-off between achieving rapid rise and settling times (which generally requires high gains) and minimising amplification of sub-synchronous oscillations (which generally requires low gains).

-command in the PSCAD™ Node).
+This test applies a voltage oscillation to the generating system's point of connection (using the VOLT_OSCIL command in the PSCAD™ Node).
 This test is completed at the system N-1 (minimum) SCR and X/R of the generating system.

 The generator's control system will respond to the voltage oscillation depending on the control mode by: